 1/2 teaspoon paprika

-In a food processor, combine the garbanzo beans, garlic, two tablespoons salsa, tahini, olive oil, lemon juice, salt, cumin, and water.
+Combine the garbanzo beans, garlic, two tablespoons salsa, tahini, olive oil, lemon juice, salt, cumin, and water in a food processor.
 Puree until completely smooth, 3 to 5 minutes, occasionally stopping to scrape down the sides of the bowl.
 Adjust seasonings to taste.

 Pour the hummus into a serving bowl.
 Hollow out the center to make a "hole."

-In a separate bowl, stir the cayenne pepper together with the fire-roasted tomato, then stir in the reserved salsa.
+Stir the cayenne pepper together with the fire-roasted tomato in a separate bowl, then stir in the reserved salsa.
 Pour the mixture into the "hole" and dust the top with paprika,

 Serve with tortilla chips or pita bread.